Legacy3010/Autominous-Roo-Rules/README.md

 ## 👤 Maintainer

-This system is custom-designed and maintained by Lewis — a technologist focused on deterministic AI, modular reasoning, and cognitive reliability across autonomous agents.
+This system is custom-designed and maintained by Lewis Anderson — a technologist focused on deterministic AI, modular reasoning, and cognitive reliability across autonomous agents.

 ## 🧭 License

-You may include a license (e.g., MIT or CC BY-NC) if you'd like others to fork, contribute, or collaborate.
+Licensed under the MIT License — free to use, modify, and share.
+See [`LICENSE`](LICENSE) for full terms.